afinneg2/cheatSheets/README.md

     source /path/to/repo/cheetSheets/aliases.sh
    ```

-   + This makes the following aliasis available
+   + This makes the following aliases available

    ```bash
    quickRef   ## quickRef.md in your default markdown editor